FREQUENTLY ASKED QUESTIONS

 Where is Ravenwood located?

-Through a partnership with FH Stoltze Land & Lumber Co, Ravenwood’s summer day camps are currently located on working timber forest land between Whitefish and Columbia Falls.
+Through a partnership with FH Stoltze Land & Lumber Co, Ravenwood’s homeschool programs and seasonal day camps are currently located on working timber forest land between Whitefish and Columbia Falls.
 Directions to the site will be sent to summer camp families after registration is completed.
-Our summer overnight camps take place at beautiful private ranch property between Whitefish and Kalispell called, Walking Lightly Ranch.
+Our summer overnight camps also take place on FH Stoltze land.
 Camp Corvid, our residential school program takes place at the Montana Council of Boy Scouts of America’s Grizzly Base Camp south of Kalispell, MT.
+Other school programs take place at school campuses and natural areas around the Flathead Valley.

 How do I register for a Ravenwood program?